-More than two years ago, NPR President and CEO John Lansing made audience diversity NPR's number one priority and began the work to make NPR the kind of organization, internally, that can deliver on that commitment.
-With the contributions and insights of NPR staff, we established a strategic plan that focuses on and supports that work.
+Nearly four years ago, NPR President and CEO John Lansing made audience diversity NPR's number one priority and began the work to make NPR the kind of organization, internally, that can deliver on that commitment.
+With the contributions and insights of NPR staff, we established a strategic plan focused on and supporting that work.

-Today, through the work of Chief Diversity Officer Keith Woods, Chief People Officer Selyn Hong and hundreds of staff members across NPR, we are taking concrete action to advance Diversity, Equity, and Inclusion in our work and thinking.
+Today, through the work of Chief Diversity Officer Keith Woods, Vice President of DEI Whitney Maddox, NPR's People Team and hundreds of staff members across the organization, we are taking concrete action to advance Diversity, Equity, and Inclusion in our work and thinking.

 Our work includes:

-- Since the spring of 2021, DEI Director Whitney Maddox has led anti-racism conversations.
+- For the last three years, Whitney has led anti-racism conversations.
 Called STAR – Start Talking About Race – these twice-monthly discussions provide staff opportunities to discuss the ways race and racism affect how people view, engage and invisibilize those around them.
 Whitney also leads NPR's ongoing effort to address inequities — historic and current — affecting women of color on staff.
-In May 2022, NPR's top leaders revised and re-affirmed a list of 10 commitments they made in 2021 to address the issues raised by women of color.

-- Since May 2021, Diversity & Training Coordinator Jasmine Richmond has coordinated and supported work across the DEI portfolio, making it possible for us to expand that portfolio.
+- DEI Assistant Project Manager Jasmine Richmond coordinates and supports work across the DEI portfolio, making it possible for us to expand that portfolio.

 - Since 2020, we have welcomed interns as part of a collaboration with the Military Veterans in Journalism organization.
 We added an internship in collaboration with the American Association of People with Disabilities in summer 2022.